arantespp/arantespp.com/posts/zettelkasten/startup-incubator.md

 ## Questions

-- Does startup incubator program help startups that aren't in the early-stage?
+- Does the startup incubator program help startups that aren't in the early-stage?

 ## References